FEUP-ESOF-2020-21/open-cx-t4g5-teenage-mutant-coding-turtles/README.md

 **Alternative Flows and Exceptions:** If no event corresponds to the search, then a message will appear, and no events will be shown.

-#### Case ID 4 - Finds on Linked in
+#### Case ID 4 - Finds on LinkedIn
 **Actor:** Generic User.

-**Description:** Both participants of an event and companies attending it will want to find each other on Linkedin, and currently it can become a long and hard task.
-NetFair makes finding for connections on Linkedin look like a walk in the park due to it's in-built system.
-That way when a participant wants to add some other participant to their Linkedin network, or even a company, or vice-versa, they can within the tap of a button.
+**Description:** Both participants of an event and companies attending it will want to find each other on LinkedIn, and currently it can become a long and hard task.
+NetFair makes finding for connections on LinkedIn look like a walk in the park due to it's in-built system.
+That way when a participant wants to add some other participant to their LinkedIn network, or even a company, or vice-versa, they can within the tap of a button.

 **Preconditions and Postconditions:** User must be registered and logged in.
-Opens Linked in app on the given user's profile.
+Opens LinkedIn app on the given user's profile.

-**Normal Flow:** Tap the button "Find on Linked in" to open the Linked in app on the given user profile.
+**Normal Flow:** Tap the button "Find on LinkedIn" to open the LinkedIn app on the given user profile.

-**Alternative Flows and Exceptions:** The user does not have a Linked in profile, in which case the button will appear in a different color, indicating it's disabled.
-The user does not have the Linked in app installed, in which case they will be redirected to the app store on the Linked in install page.
+**Alternative Flows and Exceptions:** The user does not have a LinkedIn profile, in which case the button will appear in a different color, indicating it's disabled.
+The user does not have the LinkedIn app installed, in which case they will be redirected to the app store on the LinkedIn install page.

 #### Case ID 5 - Has interested in